Goran Milić: Dnevnik 2 news anchor

 Right after returning from New York, Milić began hosting Saturday's Dnevnik 2, RTB's 7:30pm central daily newscast, which made him a well-known television personality all over SR Serbia and SFR Yugoslavia.
-He simultaneously received promotion to an executive position, getting appointed as RTB news division's deputy editor-in-chief.
+He was simultaneously promotion to an executive position, being appointed as RTB news division's deputy editor-in-chief.

 At Dnevnik 2, in addition to delivering the news, his Saturday newscasts also bore somewhat of a personal imprint with several thematic segments including one where he got to interview general interest guests.
 One of the most enduring moments of his time hosting Dnevnik was a live link into a 1987 Bijelo Dugme concert at Belgrade's Sajam, allowing the band to perform their "Pljuni i zapjevaj moja Jugoslavijo" song live for the large television audience.

 In 1989, he covered the Kosovo miners' strike.

 Side PR jobs

 Throughout Milić's time anchoring RTB's Dnevnik 2, his popularity and prominence got him various one-off high profile side jobs in public relations.

 In fall 1985, upon returning from America, he got appointed to the executive committee of the city of Belgrade's bid to host the 1992 Summer Olympics.
 His work at the committee from late 1985 and throughout 1986 mostly entailed dealing with the bid's media presentation and publicity in foreign press and electronic media.
 In October 1986, at the IOC vote, Barcelona won ahead of Paris and Brisbane, with Belgrade coming in fourth out of the six bids.

 In 1987, communist politician Josip Vrhovec appointed Milić the president of the information commission for the Universiade in Zagreb.

 In September 1989, Milić became spokesman for the Non-Aligned Movement's 9th summit in Belgrade.

 In July 1990, Milić reportedly received a personal offer from Franjo Tuđman, the president of SR Croatia, to transfer to Croatian Radiotelevision (HRT).
 At the hour-long meeting, Tuđman wanted Milić to run the news division at HRT, a network undergoing major organizational and conceptual changes including name change from Radiotelevizija Zagreb (RTZ), but Milić turned down the offer.